GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 The website is for people who may be considering taking piano lessons with GK, to provide them with the information they need to decide whether or not to take piano lessons with GK.
 It is also for existing students, to provide a place where teaching resources in PDF file format can be downloaded.

 ## User Stories
-- As a potential piano student, I want to find out information about GK the person and the business 'Piano Lessons with GK', to enable me to decide whether to take lessons or not.
-- I have decided that I am interested in Piano Lessons with GK and would like to get in contact.
-- As an existing piano student, I want to download some music to practice.
-- I would like to listen to some of GK's music.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

-# User Stories

 As a visitor to Piano Lessons with Greg Kaighin I expect/want/need: